-Hard working people who are hurt or get sick to the point where they are no longer able to to work full time oftentimes find themselves in difficult positions.
+Hardworking people who are hurt or get sick to the point where they are no longer able to work full time often find themselves in difficult positions.
 While they may be certain that they are eligible for Social Security benefits, their claims are denied.

-At the Law Offices of Stephen C. Brown & Associates, we are always ready to help New Hampshire workers who are in these and many other tough situations related to disability payments and eligibility.
-We pride ourselves in fighting for the rights of the underdog, and we understand that organizations and businesses aren't always helpful as they claim to be.
+At The Law Offices of Stephen C. Brown & Associates, we are always ready to help New Hampshire workers who are in these and many other tough situations related to disability payments and eligibility.
+We pride ourselves on fighting for the rights of the underdog, and we understand that organizations and businesses aren't always as helpful as they claim to be.

-Our New Hampshire lawyers exemplify their excellence both in and out of the courtroom, catering to the specific needs of each of our clients to ensure that the process goes as smoothly as possible.
+Our New Hampshire lawyers excel both in and out of the courtroom, catering to the specific needs of each client to ensure that the process goes as smoothly as possible.

 By definition, a disability is the inability to perform some function.
 In most cases, one suffers from a disability as the result of a disease, an injury or a medical condition.
 In turn, it prohibits you from carrying out everyday tasks, which means that you cannot work.

 Every disability and situation are unique so there is no simple answer to this question.